Manufacturers Hanover Corporation: Manufacturers Trust Company

-During the late 1930s and 1940s, Manufacturers Trust introduced a number of new services to retail banking, including personal loans and loans for property improvement and construction purposes.
+During the late 1930s and 1940s, Manufacturers Trust introduced several new services to retail banking, including personal loans and loans for property improvement and construction purposes.
 In 1944, the bank had 67 branches.
 In 1950, Manufacturers Trust grew even bigger when it acquired the Brooklyn Trust Company after outbidding Chase Bank for it.
 As a result, the number of branches that the bank had rose to over a hundred.
 One landmark branch that opened in 1954 at 510 Fifth Avenue in Midtown Manhattan is known as the Manufacturers Trust Company Building; built in the International Style, its spacious luminous feel, large glass facade, and the bank vault's visibility from the street were an immediate success with customers and even became a tourist attraction.